intrigueio/intrigue-core/README.md

 # Welcome!

 Intrigue-core is a framework for external attack surface discovery and automated OSINT.
-There are a number of use cases:

-The frameworks supports a number of OSINT and automation-related use cases:
+The framework is designed to support OSINT and automation-related use cases such as:

   * Asset (Application and Infrastructure) Discovery
   * Security Research and Vulnerability Scanning